The Smoking Gun

 1. Several cartouches with different forms/spellings were discovered (or fraudulently inscribed) on the walls of the relieving chambers.
 These names are suppose to identify the owner and purpose of the Great Pyramid.
 These names are: Saufou or Shoufou (Supis), Khoufou (Cheops), SENeshoufou, Raufu, Khnem-Khufu (Chephren?), and Khufu.
 Which one is it?

-2. Hieroglyphic script was of a semi-hieractic style, which was not practiced until the Middle Kingdom (2000 BC.)
+2. Hieroglyphic script was of a semi-hieratic style, which was not practiced until the Middle Kingdom (2000 BC.)

 3. No funerary text, hieroglyphics, or frescoes exists to depict the GP as a tomb.
 For the ancient Egyptians to spend so much time, energy and money to build such a monument and not spend one ounce of time or energy to decorate it in their customary elaborate, ornate funeral-ritualistic style to depict the awe-inspiring structure as a tomb for their great Pharaoh (King!) makes no common sense at all, especially since that is one of the most famous things the ancient Egyptians are so famous for!
 Think about that.